Junjeeeee/Dynamic_2d_waterfall/README.md

 ### Limitations:

--We can't simulate inertia, we cant store the velocity of the water in certain point, so, all water falls down with the specified rules.
+- We can't simulate inertia, we can't store the velocity of the water in certain point, so, all water falls down with the specified rules.
 I think that should be a artesanal non-linear solution for this, but i really dont know how it would be like.

 - We can't simulate density, a pixel can have infinite amount of water, so, a cup never fills, for example.
 I have an artesanal idea for solving this, more about that in chapter 5.

 - Modelating things are not easy.
 Take the example of the rocks, for each rock, we had to modify all the transictions of it neighbors.
-A cool future project is simulating a 5 point star shining, to modelate that, we need to especify the transictions manually, not as easy as setting one transiction to every pixel.
+A cool future project is simulating a 5 point star shining, to modelate that, we need to especify the transictions manually, not as easy as setting the same transictions to every pixel as the waterfall.

-- Long initialization time: We need to makeall transictions in the matrix, that take a long time, this can be way better with concurrency.
+- Long initialization time: We need to make all transictions in the matrix, that take a long time, this can be way better with concurrency.

 ### Advantages

--it is a interesting take on the water simulation, and it is really cheap!
+- It is a interesting take on the water simulation, and it is really cheap!
 Could be used easily in a game, for example.
 Try map 1 and 4.

--we can expand this idea to 3D easilly, in a 128x128x128 grid, we'll have a vector of size 2097152, the pixel at the position (x,y,z) will be at the vector position (z\*16384) + (128\*y) + x, and the transictions will be between all 9 pixels below the actual pixel, plus a very small amount to the 8 neighbors at the same height.
+- We can expand this idea to 3D easilly, in a 128x128x128 grid, we'll have a vector of size 2097152, the pixel at the position (x,y,z) will be at the vector position (z\*16384) + (128\*y) + x, and the transictions will be between all 9 pixels below the actual pixel, plus a very small amount to the 8 neighbors at the same height.
 I am only afraid of the initialization time of that.

--Modelating thigs is hard, but possible!
+- Modelating thigs is hard, but possible!
 We can modelate a lot of things that way, a star shining, meteors, fire, slower liquids (we can give the normal pixels to give some water to themselves, but keeping the sum to 1 propriety), infinite possibilities, limited to criativity!

 -Using Markov Chains, maybe (i'm not sure), the student will have some help in the college classes of statistics and probability and Assessment and performance (AD), i really hope so.